BB-301/c-mpsc/README.md

 A channel can be closed in two ways.
 First, the consumer callback function can itself request that the channel be closed by calling `mpsc_consumer_close` on the `mpsc_consumer_t` object it receives as argument.
 Alternatively, provided that `mpsc_join` has been called on the channel object, the channel will close as soon as all producer thread callback functions have returned.
 In either case, the application defined consumer callback will receive a last message with its `closed` argument set to `true`, and the callback will no longer be called for that particular channel object.

-It should be noted, however, that the call to `mpsc_join` will hang, even when the channel closure has been requested by the consumer object, until all producer thread callback functions have returned.
-The `mpsc_producer_ping` function exists so that a producer that is used as a worker can periodically check to make sure the channel is still open, and, if not, return immediately.
+It should be noted, however, that the call to `mpsc_join` will hang, even when the channel closure has been requested by the consumer object using `mpsc_consumer_close`, until all producer thread callback functions have returned.
+The `mpsc_producer_ping` function exists so that a producer that is used as a worker can periodically check to make sure the channel is still opened, and, if not, return immediately.
 This is illustrated by both the [the_first_wins.c](./examples/the_first_wins.c) and the [proof_of_work.c](./examples/proof_of_work.c) examples.

 Once the internal consumer thread and all the internal producer threads have been joined (which happens inside the `mpsc_join` call), the `mpsc_t` object will be cleaned up (i.e., destroyed), and the call to `mpsc_join` will return, marking the end of the channel's life cycle.